 How to choose the best student credit card for you

 Choosing the best student credit card comes down to understanding your spending habits and figuring out the best way to use your card to meet your needs.
-Some of the main features you’ll want to keep in mind are annual percentage rates or APRs (if there’s a chance you won’t be able to pay your bill in full every month), fees (such as late fees, foreign transaction fees or other penalty fees) and rewards rates on specific spending categories.
+Features to look for in a student credit card include annual percentage rates, or APRs (if there’s a chance you won’t be able to pay your bill in full every month), fees (such as late fees, foreign transaction fees or other penalty fees) and rewards rates on specific spending categories.
 Here are some key questions to consider when choosing a student credit card that’s best for you.

 Where do you spend the most?